graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 book.title
 ```

-The following {Path} is invalid because `title` should not have subselections:
+The following {Path} is invalid because `title` should not have sub selections:

 ```graphql counter-example
 book.title.something
 ```

-For non-leaf fields, the {Path} must continue to specify subselections until a leaf field is reached:
+For non-leaf fields, the {Path} must continue to specify sub selections until a leaf field is reached:

 ```graphql example
 book.author.id